+Often hailed as the founder of Russian Christianity, St. Olga of Kiev (also Kyiv) was canonized almost 600 years after her death in honor of her efforts to introduce Christianity to the medieval kingdom of the Kievan Rus.
 In the Christian church, individuals throughout history have been raised to sainthood for a wide variety of reasons.
 Some, like St. Nicholas, were canonized for their generosity.
 Other individuals, such as St. Augustine, were canonized for their intellectual contributions to Christianity.
-Often hailed as the founder of Russian Christianity, St. Olga of Kiev was canonized almost 600 years after her death in honor of her efforts to introduce Christianity to medieval Russia.
 However, the legacy that Olga is known for has nothing to do with her saintly deeds.
-Rather, this Russian queen has achieved infamy through legends surrounding the campaign of brutal revenge she waged against a neighboring Russian tribe after they murdered her husband and threatened her throne.
+Rather, this Medieval queen has achieved infamy through legends surrounding the campaign of brutal revenge she waged against a neighboring Russian tribe after they murdered her husband and threatened her throne.
 A subject of both contention and interest, the legends of Saint Olga have survived over 1,000 years as scholars and history enthusiasts grapple with the dualistic personas of the ancient monarch.

 Olga of Kiev: Bride of the Rus